odlgroup/odl/doc/guide/introduction/installing.rst

 1. Download Anaconda from `anaconda's webpage <https://www.continuum.io/downloads>`_
 2. Once installed run in a console

 		``user$ conda update --all``

 	to make sure you have the latest versions of all packages

 Install Git
 ===========

-You also need to install Git to be able to download `odl`
+You also need to install Git to be able to download odl.

 Overview
 --------